 How important is the Mexican market for Axis' global sales strategy?

 For Axis, the Americas account for more than half of yearly revenue.
-Based on that you can understand that Mexico as an emerging market is important for the company.
-In 2017, we had the honor to be named one of the most important emerging market countries for the organization, and it has been aggressively growing in the last years, so we have great expectations for the coming years.
-Our growth has been between 10-20% a year over the last five years based on our three strategic pillars: global leadership, long-term relationships, and innovation.
-We talk about creating innovative solutions for the industry; not only for small businesses but for medium and large enterprises as well.
+Based on that, Mexico as an emerging market is important for the company.
+In 2017, we had the honor of being named one of the most important emerging market countries for the organization, and it has been aggressively growing in the last years, so we have great expectations for the coming years.
+Our growth has been between 10% and 20% a year over the last five years, mostly due to our three strategic pillars: global leadership, long-term relationships, and innovation.
+We talk about creating innovative solutions for the industry not only for small businesses, but for medium and large enterprises as well.